jordanvieler/The_Elements_of_Computing_Systems/README.md

 # The Elements of Computing-Systems: Building a Modern Computer from First Principles
 ## AKA: [Nand2Tetris](https://www.nand2tetris.org/)
-by Noam Nisan and Shimon Schocken

-To gain a first principles understanding about how computers fundementally work, I have been working through this book and completing the accompanying projects.
+To gain a first principles understanding about how computers fundementally work, I have been working through this book and completing the accompanying projects by Noam Nisan and Shimon Schocken.

 Thus far, I have:
 1. [Built basic logic gates from NAND primitives](https://github.com/jordanvieler/The_Elements_of_Computing_Systems/tree/main/Boolean_Logic)